 Welcome to the Special Committee on Youth Courts

 The Special Committee held an informational event in the fall of 2010 at the Bar Center in Albany and invited local stakeholders to attend.
 The purpose of this event was to lay the ground work for the development of a Youth Court in Albany.
 Through work from members of the committee, the local judiciary, and the Albany City School District a Youth Court was established at Albany High School in the fall of 2011.
-With funding through the United States Attorney’s office and support from the school district, the first class of student members has been trained and will begin hearing cases in March 2012.
+With funding through the United States Attorney’s office and support from the school district, the first class of student members has been trained and began hearing cases in March 2012.

 Youth Courts have a dual purpose.
 First, they are a vehicle for addressing real-life problems faced by young people (such as truancy, school fighting, graffiti, vandalism and shoplifting), intervening early to avoid more serious encounters that trigger a downward life spiral.
 Second, they offer participating teens, who are trained to serve as jurors, judges, attorneys and court personnel, education in our justice system, too often lacking today.